 Smoking is part of many people’s daily routine.
 Maybe you smoke a cigarette with your morning coffee or when you’re out with friends.
 Try to identify parts of your routine or other triggers that prompt you to smoke.
 Consider switching up your routine with new activities without those associations.
 It’s also a good idea to have a plan to fight cravings when they inevitably arise.

-If you’re having trouble managing intense cravings to smoke, talk to your health care provider.
+If you’re having trouble managing intense cravings to smoke, talk to your healthcare provider.
 They can prescribe nicotine replacements to help manage your discomfort and improve your chances of quitting.
 These replacements may include nicotine inhalers or nasal sprays.
 Many stores also stock nicotine products that don’t require a prescription, like gums, lozenges, and patches.

 Other prescription medications like bupropion are approved by the U.S. Food and Drug Administration (FDA) to help people quit smoking.
 You can take bupropion along with nicotine replacement therapies.
 Your doctor may recommend prescription medications if you’ve tried other methods but they haven’t worked.

 When intense tobacco cravings hit, try chewing on something instead.
 Keep a pack of gum or hard candies nearby for when you need a distraction.
-The Mayo Clinic also recommends snacking on crunchy foods like nuts, seeds, or carrot sticks.
+Mayo Clinic also recommends snacking on crunchy foods like nuts, seeds, or carrot sticks.
 Try taking an extra five to 10 minutes to distract yourself and let the craving pass.

 If you still find yourself giving in to your urges, try building a new, healthier habit to replace smoking.
 Many people find that exercise and meditation help them kick their cravings.
-Going for a walk or incorporating brief exercise sessions into the middle of your work day — like taking a walk around the block — can do wonders.
+Going for a walk or incorporating brief exercise sessions into the middle of your workday — like taking a walk around the block — can do wonders.

 Meditation, prayer, yoga, and deep breathing exercises are also great for distracting yourself from cravings.
 This is especially true if you’re tempted to smoke in stressful situations.
 Listen to a five-minute breathing or meditation video to ride out the urges.
 Or start your days by practicing yoga or stretching.